Isla del Coco

-Isla del Coco was described by Jacques Cousteau as “the most beautiful island in the world.”
-This UNESCO World Heritage Site is located 483 kilometers/300 miles southwest of Cabo Blanco.
-It is Costa Rica’s most exquisite marine park and one of the top diving destinations in the world.
-A diving adventure to Isla del Coco is only for experienced scuba divers with a truly adventurous spirit.
-The only way to access the island and its phenomenal dive sites is via a live aboard boat excursion.
-Isla del Coco is famous for his scalloped hammerhead populations, as well as multiple other types of sharks, whales, dolphins, rays, and tropical fish.
+Isla del Coco was described by Jacques Cousteau as “the most beautiful island in the world”.
+A Unesco World Heritage Site 300mi (483km) southwest of Cabo Blanco, it’s Costa Rica’s most exquisite marine park and one of the top diving destinations in the world.
+However, it’s best reserved for experienced scuba divers with a truly adventurous spirit.
+The only way to access the island and its phenomenal dive sites is via a live-aboard boat excursion.
+Once you get there, Isla del Coco is famous for its scalloped hammerhead populations, as well as multiple other types of shark, whale, dolphin, ray and tropical fish.